 There are many applications of GNSS – from in-car navigation systems to fish-finders – and they all have their own features but there are some key features which makes some GNSS stand out for bushwalking use.
 These key features are:

 - A high sensitivity receiving system – GNSS being used by bushwalkers is used in gorges, under heavy tree cover and in the rain.
-This means a bushwalking GNSS needs a more sensitive signal receiving system than is found in most GNSS.
-As of July 2009 the best GNSS receive systems are the SiRF STAR III series.
-A comparison of a Garmin GPSMap 60CSx and a Garmin Etrex made in 2002 (before the new high sensitivity receiver mode was available) showed the 60CSx had far better accuracy and reliability in valleys and under tree cover.
+This means a bushwalking GNSS needs a sensitive signal receiving system.
+We have found high sensitivity receivers show far better accuracy and reliability in valleys and under tree cover.

 How Do You Use a GNSS?

 A GNSS does not replace map and compass for navigation in the bush, but it is an excellent additional tool.
 It can speed up decision making and reduce mistakes.
 Route-finding, map reading, map to ground and compass skills are still very important skills.

 Before you use a GNSS you MUST check the following:

 - Check the map datum in the GNSS matches the map you are using.
 Most modern 1:25000 topographic maps use “Geocentric Datum of Australia 1994” or GDA94.
 Older topographic maps could be on “Australian Geodetic Datum 1966” or AGD66.
 Check the legend of the map for the map datum.
 The difference between a coordinate in GDA94 and AGD66 is about 200 metres in NSW so for accurate work it is important.